SILDTeam/LEFA-GE/README.md

 the code is totally poorly optimized

 ### Requirements to compile or run

+I tested it on Windows XP SP3 X32 and it worked correctly.

 ##### due to the 6r optimization option, optimization for processors such as Pentium PRO or higher
 I686 SSE2 _ Intel P6 with SIMD SSE2